doctorfree/MirrorCommand/README.md

 - [**rand_back**](rand_back.sh)
   Select a random desktop wallpaper
 - [**reboot**](reboot.sh)
-  Reboot the Raspberry Pi - useful to perform additional actions before reboot and can be executed as a normal user using sudo
+  Perform additional actions before reboot, executed as a normal user using sudo
 - [**rmlandscape**](rmlandscape.sh)
   Remove photos in a folder that are in landscape mode
 - [**sdbackup**](sdbackup.sh)